emmanuelgonz/starBlast/index.rst

 ----------
 To set up a custom database on the VICE platform, ...

-Click on the following button to quick launch sequence server with two blast databases (Human_GRCh38_p12 & Mouse_GRCm38_p4)
+1. Click on the following button to quick launch sequence server with two blast databases (Human_GRCh38_p12 & Mouse_GRCm38_p4)

 	|sequenceServer|_

+2. Click [Launch Analysis]
+3. Check the Bell Icon for a link to your sequenceserver instance
+4. Start BLASTING

 ----